 Today’s Focus

-Argentina’s local market spent July 3 doing the quiet, unglamorous work of consolidation — the Merval nudged higher, the peso barely moved, and the real story sat in the credit market, where country risk fell to its lowest level in eight years.
+Argentina’s local market spent July 3 doing quiet, unglamorous work.
+The Merval nudged higher, the peso barely moved, and the real story sat in the credit market, where country risk fell to its lowest level in eight years.

-Energy names dominate the tape by weight, and YPF’s 2.1% gain on the day’s heaviest turnover kept the flagship stock in front, even as the sector as a whole is still digesting a sharp pullback from its June highs.
+Energy names dominate the tape by weight, and YPF’s 2.1% gain on the day’s heaviest turnover kept the flagship stock in front.
+The sector as a whole is still digesting a sharp pullback from its June highs.

-Banks were the standout performers — Banco Macro and Grupo Financiero Galicia both firmed, riding the same wave of falling risk premia and ratings upgrades that has taken sovereign spreads to levels last seen before Argentina’s 2018 currency crisis.
+Banks were the standout performers, with Banco Macro and Grupo Financiero Galicia both firming.
+They rode the same wave of falling risk premia and ratings upgrades that has taken sovereign spreads to levels last seen before Argentina’s 2018 currency crisis.

 None of this is loud.
-It is the sound of a market re-rating slowly, dollar by dollar, basis point by basis point, while investors wait to see whether the reform trade can finally translate into an equity re-rating to match the bond rally.
+It is the sound of a market re-rating slowly, dollar by dollar, basis point by basis point, while investors wait to see whether the reform trade can match the bond rally.

 What matters today.
 Country risk’s slide to 415bps — its lowest since April 2018 — is doing more to reprice Argentina than the Merval itself, which remains roughly flat in dollar terms for the year.